University of Pikeville

 Why Play Therapy Matters

-Children often communicate experiences, emotions, trauma, fear, grief, and resilience through play rather than words.
-Play therapy provides developmentally appropriate, evidence-informed approaches that help children express themselves, build coping skills, strengthen relationships, and heal.
+Children often communicate experiences, emotions, trauma, fear, grief and resilience through play rather than words.
+Play therapy provides developmentally appropriate, evidence-informed approaches that help children express themselves, build coping skills, strengthen relationships and heal.
 It is an effective treatment approach for children experiencing:

-• Abuse & Trauma,
+• Abuse and Trauma

-• Anxiety & Depression
+• Anxiety and Depression

-• Grief & Loss
+• Grief and Loss

 • Foster Care